Dr. Roman Placzek

 …are willing to listen, watch, absorb, and try...

-...and never say no to a group picture to make sure none of us ever forgets.
+...and never say no to a group picture to make sure none of us forgets our meeting.

 "I studied with Roman for a semester, my freshman year of college at Shenandoah University.
 Of the 7 semesters of private lessons I took at that college, that semester had the biggest impact on my playing during that time frame.
 Roman took the time to break down fundamentals - never judging, speaking down to me, or making me feel like I was foolish or stupid to not know something basic.
 By breaking down the basics of playing - bowings, scales, really working on my tone - he made me feel like a more confident player.
 He was always genuine, caring, and focused in our time together.
 He was especially good at encouraging the things I was passionate about and good at during our time together, while offering the criticism I needed to grow as a player.
 Without him helping me rebuild some of my foundation, I'm not sure I'd still be playing cello - or have had the confidence to finish my college lessons.
 Even in group rehearsals, he was positive energy.
 He wanted us to understand what we were doing, but took the time to praise us for what we did well.
 Roman is great at keeping the energy up, staying positive, and still teaching each of us what we need to know, which is not what you typically see in teachers.
 He's truly one in a million.” - Kristina Troxel-Dowler (cello, Shenandoah Conservatory, 2011)